On this page12

 The core practice remains unchanged since the Jin Dynasty: formulate a question, seek guidance, interpret meaning.
 Whether you're shaking bamboo in a smoky temple or tapping your phone screen on the MTR, you're participating in 1,700 years of continuous tradition.

 Maybe that's the real history of kau cim.
-Not the dates or dynasties, but the persistent human need to make sense of uncertainty.
-We've always wanted guidance.
+Not the dates or dynasties, but a persistent human need to make sense of uncertainty across generations.
+The same questions get asked at the same temples decade after decade — different person at the cylinder, sometimes the same number drawn.
+Different times, same questions.
 The sticks, in all their forms, simply give us permission to ask.

 Frequently Asked Questions